The important bit!

 Amble with us!
 New members are always welcome.
 If you’re considering joining us or would like to know more about the group, please contact Jill Pudwell.
 If anyone wants or can offer a lift for our ambles, please let Jill know.

-This has been a popular group ever since we started back in June 2006.
 We take our walks at a very leisurely pace.
 The main goal is to allow plenty of time to stop and stare at any natural history objects we come across along the way so we may only cover a mile or two in two hours.
 We look at anything of natural history interest – we love exploring nature together and often consult the small reference books we bring with us.
 We are not experts – just enthusiastic amateurs learning from each other.
 One member said that each walk was an opportunity to explore our environment, jot down our findings and compile a virtual ‘nature table’.
 There are usually between seven and 10 members on each walk but, as ours is an outdoor activity, there is no need to restrict numbers and everyone is welcome.
 Each ramble is given a ‘theme’ but we are always happy to spot any interesting object and enjoy the rich diversity and beauty of the area where we live.
+New members are welcome.
+Come to enjoy learning about our local natural history with a group of friendly enthusiastic amateurs.

 February 2021 In February several members looked for signs of activity in trees.
 Click here for a handy guide to twigs! u3a twigs.jpg